Skip to main content

 Share this post

-The activity is aimed at continuing to raise awareness on plant variety protection and the benefits of the UPOV 1991 Act.
-The seminar focuses on the importance of plant variety protection to address concerns regarding food security and climate change, as well as to promote a better understanding of the issues relevant to strengthening PVP systems and UPOV 1991 Act membership.
+This activity is aimed at continuing to raise awareness on plant variety protection and the benefits of the UPOV 1991 Act.
+The activity entails the provision of support to SEA countries in enhancing their respective plant variety protection systems and in promoting accession to the UPOV 1991 Act.
+Awareness raising seminars and workshops will be organised under this activity.

 Share this post